The most important dates in 2021

 Several state elections

 Continuing with politics, some federal states will hold elections.
-In Rhineland-Palatinate and Baden-Württemberg (both on March 14), Thuringia (on April 25) and Saxony-Anhalt (June 6), citizens tune up for the big one on September 26.
+In Rhineland-Palatinate and Baden-Württemberg (both on March 14), Thuringia (postponed to September 26) and Saxony-Anhalt (June 6), citizens tune up for the big one on September 26.
 On that day, the state parliament in Mecklenburg-Western Pomerania and the Berlin House of Representatives, which corresponds to the state parliament, will also be elected.

 The European Football Championship